cookiecatowo/Excel-Copmarer/README.md

 # Excel-Copmarer
-A Excel Comparer made py Python, openpyxl, xlwings, and packege by pyinstaller.
+A Excel Comparer made py Python, openpyxl, xlwings, and packege by pyinstaller..